Temperz87/ShuLang/ShuIR-spec.md

 # Specification of ShuLang Intermediate Representation (SIR)

-ShuIR is a SSA IR, in that there are blocks and updating variabels is not allowed.
+ShuIR is a SSA IR, in that there are blocks and updating variables would instead create a fresh one.

 ## Concrete Syntax